globe icon

 Access To Loan Agreements

-Investors should have access to the loan agreements only after making the investment.
+Investors should have access to the loan agreements only after investing.
 Unfortunately, Income doesn’t publicly share the loan agreements before investing.
 This is something that you should pay good attention to.

-The reason for this is likely the different structures in various business models.
+This is likely due to the different structures in various business models.
 Every lender follows a slightly different scheme, and a template would not provide sufficient data.

 You can review the assignment agreements when setting up your auto invest.
 Every lender has an assignment agreement that fits the business model.